The Future of Job Boards

 To weather the operational changes that companies like Indeed are implementing, recruiting agencies need to work on several aspects of their reach so that instead of relying on job boards to cast that wider net, they will improve other sourcing options available to them:

 - Being the recruiting agency that applicants look to — First and foremost, building a solid reputation in specific industry verticals is an important way to ensure that there are candidates who come to them.
-This type of proactive branding effort is a longer-term strategy for most recruiting agencies but worth the effort.
+This type of proactive branding effort is a longer-term strategy for most recruiting agencies but is worth the effort.

 - Developing a solid ATS — Without a good ATS (Applicant Tracking System), it’s near impossible to track, consolidate and identify the right candidates for open roles.
 A database of talent, pre-screened and pre-qualified, will always be the first and best resource that a recruiting agency has.
 Spending time and effort building and maintaining a database of strong candidates will contribute to their overall reputation.
 This leads to impressive short time-to-hire results and close matching of talent for recruitment needs: two litmus tests for many companies that use external recruiting firms.